-With vehicle break-ins on the rise, auto crime is a persistent threat in B.C.
-Help protect your vehicle by identifying risks and taking away opportunities for thieves.
+Auto crime is a persistent threat in B.C.; help protect your vehicle by identifying risks and taking away opportunities for thieves.

-According to police data, vehicle break-ins increased by 11% in 2016.
-That means thieves are on the prowl and any valuables left in the open can make your vehicle an appealing target.
+According to police data, 46,600 vehicles were broken into and 7,500 were stolen in 2020.
+Any valuables left in the open can make your vehicle an appealing target.
 Help do your part to deter thieves and learn how ICBC is working with communities to fight auto-theft.

 Thieves look for opportunities

 Older vehicles tend to have weaker door locks and fewer modern security measures such as electronic engine immobilizers.
 If your vehicle was manufactured prior to 2007, you may want to use a steering-wheel lock to better secure your vehicle.

 All cars, vans, light trucks and SUVs built after September 1, 2007 are required to have anti-theft engine immobilizers.